olidacombe/ConfQL/README.md

 ## How Does it Work?

 At its heart, this is a [procedural macro](https://doc.rust-lang.org/reference/procedural-macros.html) which takes a path to a schema file, and at compile-time generates a [juniper](https://graphql-rust.github.io/juniper/master/index.html) server with all necessary functionality to resolve data from the filesystem adhering to the given schema.
-It is draws much inspiration from, and is much more basic than [juniper-from-schema](https://github.com/davidpdrsn/juniper-from-schema).
+It draws much inspiration from, and is much more basic than [juniper-from-schema](https://github.com/davidpdrsn/juniper-from-schema).